-Due to these difficulties, investigating clinical efficacy is often not the primary goal of P2 trials in neurology.25 In these cases, trials may rely more on “proof of concept” endpoints which can be an important step to provide evidence that the treatment is at least working how it is hypothesized.
-These endpoints simply show that the drug has the desired biological effect, which they assume will have the desired therapeutic effect, and can be a vital minimum level of efficacy to show in early trials.39,40 For example, there have been several P3 trials initiated for treatments in ALS41 and AD42 that did not show proof of concept before initiation that were ultimately non-positive.
+Because of these difficulties, investigating clinical efficacy is often not the primary goal of P2 trials in neurology.25 In these cases, trials may rely more on “proof of concept” endpoints.
+These can be an important step to provide evidence that the treatment is at least working how it is hypothesized.
+These endpoints simply show that the drug has the desired effect on a target, which sponsors assume will have the desired therapeutic effect, and can be a vital minimum level of efficacy to show in early trials.39,40 For example, there have been several P3 trials initiated for treatments in ALS41 and AD42 that did not show proof of concept before initiation that were ultimately non-positive.
 It is unclear which type of efficacy evidence (proof of concept, surrogate, or clinical) should be collected before P3 trial initiation in neurology.

 Relevant patient populations

 Finally, the above variables are all investigated and optimized within a patient population of interest.
 There can be vast heterogeneity between patients of the same condition, determined by the line of treatment, subgroup disease classification, genetic status, severity, and countless other variables that can impact a patient's outcome.11,43 Determining which type of patients to optimize the treatment to can take trial and error.
-Sometimes, sponsors expand patient populations beyond that which has been investigated in P2 trials, which may jeopardize the applicability of the existing evidence, in particular the prior safety evidence.30,34 However, this may be necessary to ensure that more patients can benefit from the approval than a restrictive population.10 Alternatively, they can further restrict a population from a P2 trial using evidence from subgroups.
+Sometimes, sponsors expand patient populations beyond those which have been investigated in P2 trials.
+This may jeopardize the generalizability of the supporting evidence for a trial or clinical application.
+In particular the prior safety evidence.30,34 However, this may be necessary to ensure that more patients can benefit from the approval than a restrictive population.10 Alternatively, they can further restrict a population from a P2 trial using evidence from subgroups.
 However, when these are not preplanned, extrapolation from subgroup population analyses in P2 trials to guide the design of P3 can lead to nonpositive results,13,38 shown by examples in RRMS,22 PMS,26 and AD.22,38

-Together, this information can help us gain knowledge on the “intervention ensemble”, the package of variables surrounding the treatment that must be researched to make it clinically meaningful.44 Information on the variables above can also guide “go/no-go” decisions for further testing to limit waste in drug development.11,40 P2 trials can be used to weed out drugs that are not likely to be successful earlier in the development process.26,38 For treatments that are found not to be safe or to have efficacy (however it is defined) in the population of interest, they are an important step to stop further investment.
+Together, this information can help generate knowledge on the “intervention ensemble”, the package of variables surrounding the treatment that must be researched to make it clinically meaningful.44 STOPPED…Information on the variables above can also guide “go/no-go” decisions for further testing to limit waste in drug development.11,40 P2 trials can be used to weed out drugs that are not likely to be successful earlier in the development process.26,38 For treatments that are found not to be safe or to have efficacy (however it is defined) in the population of interest, they are an important step to stop further investment.
 For drugs that they find to be successful, per a predefined threshold, they can be used as supportive evidence to design the subsequent trials.

 In addition, sometimes P3 trials are initiated after finding a nonpositive result on a primary efficacy endpoint in a P2 trial.
 In these case, P3 trial designers will likely learn from other aspects of the P2 trial such as information to help optimize the dose and population.
 On the other hand, a non-positive result could have been used to decide to cease the development of that treatment option because they have been given reason to believe that it may not be efficacious (a no-go signal).